Her-Story & Focus

 What do you mean by the “Wise Woman Tradition”?

 The Wise Woman Tradition is practical and intensely personal, calling us to re-integrate ourselves in our own bodies and to reconnect with the Earth.
-We honor our natural cycles -- our ebbs and flows -- and turn our attention away from “fixing” ourselves, and towards nourishing ourselves, physically, emotionally and spiritually, such that our bodies respond by moving towards optimal health.
+We honor our natural cycles -- our ebbs and flows.
+As we turn our attention away from “fixing” or "cleansing" ourselves, we move towards nourishing ourselves, physically, emotionally and spiritually, such that our bodies respond by moving towards optimal health.
 In the Wise Woman Tradition, we understand our bodies as sacred and we trust that as a source of inner guidance.

 In the Wise Woman Tradition, we celebrate women both old and young, women of all colors and cultures, the many expressions of womanhood.
 We recognize that when we connect with our natural abilities, women are competent and capable of anything!